 The Cloud Standards Coordination (CSC) Phase 1 took place in 2013 and primarily addressed the Cloud Computing standards roadmap.
 In December 2013 the results were publicly presented in a workshop organized by the EC.
 The CSC Final Report is available online.

-The Commission worked with the support of European Union Agency for Network and Information Security (ENISA) and other relevant bodies to assist the development of EU-wide voluntary certification schemes and establish a list of such schemes by 2014.
+The Commission worked with the support of the European Union Agency for Network and Information Security (ENSA) and other relevant bodies to assist the development of EU-wide voluntary certification schemes and establish a list of such schemes by 2014.

 Establishing a European Cloud Partnership